Satyadev (actor): Critical acclaim and fluctuations (2020–present)

 In his first film of 2022, Satyadev had a cameo in Acharya as a comrade.
 He then played a businessman turned rebel alongside Aishwarya Lekshmi in Godse, which was an average grosser.
 Paul Nicodemus noted that he "evokes the right emotions among the audience" with his act.
 In Godfather, he played an aspiring politician opposite Nayanthara.
 Despite the big budget, it was a box office failure.
-His performance earned him Filmfare Award for Best Supporting Actor – Telugu nomination and Sowmya Rajendran opined, "Satyadev is marvellous.
+His performance earned him a nomination for the Filmfare Award for Best Supporting Actor – Telugu, and critic Sowmya Rajendran opined, "Satyadev is marvellous.
 As the manipulative Jai who wins Satya's trust easily, Satyadev gets a bigger role in the remake and does justice to it."
-Satyadev then expanded to Hindi films with Ram Setu, portraying Lord Hanuman disguised as a man.
-It was a box office failure.
+Satyadev then expanded to Hindi films with Ram Setu, portraying Lord Hanuman in human disguise.
+The film was a box office failure.
 Abhimanyu Mathur of Hindustan Times stated, "Even though AP is written as a stereotypical Lankan with the clichéd accent, he brings through his performance enough charm and humour for the role to stand out."
-In his last film that year, he played software engineer opposite Tamannaah Bhatia in Gurthunda Seethakalam, which emerged another box office failure.
-With this, Satyadev had no film release in 2023.
+In his final film of the year, he played a software engineer opposite Tamannaah Bhatia in Gurthunda Seethakalam, which emerged as another box office failure.
+Consequently, Satyadev had no film releases in 2023.

 The year 2024 began with Satyadev playing an orphan in Krishnamma.
 In a mixed review, a critic of Cinema Express was appreciative of his character's "raw vulnerability".
 In his next release, Satyadev played a bank employee opposite Priya Bhavani Shankar in Zebra.
 Srivathsan Nadadhur of The Hindu found him to be "sharp as ever" in a character with larger-than-life presence.